smok-serwis/zookeeper-volume/README.md

 * fixed a bug related with writing symlink name to too short a buffer
 * fixed a bug wherein a filesystem required as ls -R /mount/zoo to load all symlinks
+* fixed a bug wherein enabling DEBUG mode would not result in DEBUG-level printfs from zookeeper-fuse

 # v1.3